ELELAB/TARGET_NBL/README.md

-# Analysis of TARGET-NBL dataset to study the functional relationship among miR-7, AMBRA1 and n-Myc in neuroblastoma
+# Computational Biology Laboratory, Danish Cancer Society Research Center, Strandboulevarden 49, 2100, Copenhagen, Denmark

-We downloaded the data of neuroblastoma samples collected in the TARGET-NBL dataset, accessible through the [NCI Genomic Data Commons Data Portal](https://portal.gdc.cancer.gov/).
+Analysis of TARGET-NBL dataset to study the functional relationship among miR-7, AMBRA1 and n-Myc in neuroblastoma We downloaded the data of neuroblastoma samples collected in the TARGET-NBL dataset, accessible through the [NCI Genomic Data Commons Data Portal](https://portal.gdc.cancer.gov/).
 The TARGET initiative - where TARGET stands for 'Therapeutically Applicable Research To Generate Effective Treatments' - aims at investigating the genomics of childhood cancers.
 The [TARGET-NBL dataset](https://ocg.cancer.gov/programs/target/projects/neuroblastoma) includes a comprehensive molecular characterization to determine the genetic changes driving the initiation and development of this aggressive cancer, accounting for ~12% of childhood cancer mortality.
 In order to do this, we used an R/Bioconductor package, i.e. [TCGAbiolinks](https://www.ncbi.nlm.nih.gov/pubmed/26704973), initially developed for The Cancer Genome Atlas (TCGA) data but later adapted also to TARGET datasets.
 Indeed, we: